 The keeping of the Ten Commandments and God’s Sabbaths is how we are identified as belonging to Christ.
-It is the evidence that we have faith in Jesus and obey Him.
+It is the evidence that we have faith in Christ and obey Him.

 A Tradition of Men

-If we claim to believe in Jesus but don’t keep His commandments, we deceive ourselves.
-It is vitally important to understand that it is possible to worship Jesus in vain—if such worship comes from the traditions of men.
+If we claim to believe in Christ but don’t keep His commandments, we deceive ourselves.
+It is vitally important to understand that it is possible to worship God in vain—if such worship comes from the traditions of men.

 The cross and its use in religion came from the traditions of men, not the commandment of God.
-When our Savior returns there will be many who will be shocked to find that such worship has disqualified them from the Kingdom of God.
-According to Jesus even those who do good works in His name will be barred from the Kingdom if they have not kept the commandments of God:
+When our Savior returns there will be many shocked to find that such worship has disqualified them from the Kingdom of God.
+According to Christ, even those who do good works in His name will be barred from the Kingdom if they have not kept the commandments of God:

-Jesus says that He will reject those who are workers of iniquity.
-This word translated "iniquity" means "lawlessness."
-In other words, Jesus will reject those do not keep His law.
+Christ says that He will reject those who practice lawlessness.
+In other words, He will reject those do not keep His law.
 This makes His commandments of paramount importance to mankind.

 In fact, the greatest deception ever palmed off on the human race may be that we don’t have to keep God’s commandments.
 Vast numbers of people have been taught that it is not necessary to keep God’s law, but the Apostle John made it clear such teaching is a lie!
 He wrote:

 Which commandments does John speak of?
-Is he only referring to those things Jesus said during His ministry?
+Is he only referring to those things Christ said during His ministry?
 Does it exclude the Ten Commandments containing the injunction to keep God’s sign, the Sabbath?

-Elsewhere, the Apostle John showed that he spoke about the commandments given before Jesus walked the earth.
+Elsewhere, the Apostle John showed that he spoke about the commandments given before Christ walked the earth.
 He wrote:

-Brethren, I write no new commandment unto you, but an old commandment which ye had from the beginning.
-The old commandment is the word which ye have heard from the beginning (I John 2:7).
+Brethren, I write no new commandment to you, but an old commandment which you have had from the beginning.
+The old commandment is the word which you heard from the beginning (1 John 2:7).

-Here is the patience of the saints: here are they that keep the commandments of God and the faith of Jesus (Revelation 14:12).
+Here is the patience of the saints; here are those who keep the commandments of God and the faith of Jesus (Revelation 14:12).

 The truth is that to be God’s people we must keep His commandments.
 It is really the only way we can truly show our love toward both God and man.
-Jesus once said, "By this shall all men know that ye are my disciples, if ye have love, one to another" (John 13:35).
+Christ once said, "By this all will know that you are My disciples, if you have love for one another" (John 13:35).

 The answer can only be understood in the context of God’s Ten Commandments.
 The first four show us exactly how we are to love God.
 The last six reveal how we are to love our fellow man.
 The Scriptures are absolutely clear, and there can be no mistake when it comes to this subject.
 It is only by keeping God’s commandments that we begin to understand what the love of God and our neighbor really is.
 As the Apostle John wrote:

-By this we know that we love the children of God, when we love God, and keep his commandments.
-For this is the love of God, that we keep his commandments: and his commandments are not grievous (I John 5:-2-3).
+By this we know that we love the children of God, when we love God and keep His commandments.
+For this is the love of God, that we keep His commandments.
+And His commandments are not burdensome (1 John 5:2-3).

 God’s desire for His Church, the bride of Christ (Rev. 19:7-8), is that she be found, as Paul wrote, "not having spot or wrinkle or any such thing" (Eph.
 5:27).
 To accomplish this, we who desire to be genuine Christians must not work iniquity.
 We must stop breaking God’s law and must forsake the worship and reverence of this pagan idol—the cross.
 If we seek God’s Kingdom and Christ’s righteousness, we must turn away from this idolatrous symbol and turn to the true worship of Almighty God.